What is a Great Barrier Reef cruise like? What did the corals look like and how did we spend our time on a reef cruise?

-This is what the sea looked like at high tide.
-At 4:30 when we returned it lookd very different, it was low tide.
-There’s a photo at the end of the post.
+This is what the sea looked like at high tide and at 4:30 it was low tide.
+You will see the difference at the end of the post.

 - Corals are animals in the same family as jellyfish.
 They need warm water and sunlight for growth.
 Corals grow some 25 cm a year and they grow towards the sun.

-There are also many turtles on the reef.
+There are also turtles on the reef.
 Turtles are reptiles and they need to breathe air.
 Below water they can hold their breath as long as up to five hours.

-Agincourt Reef Pontoon
+On the Reef Pontoon

 Underwater Observatory and Scuba Diving

-Here are some tropical fish seen from the underwater observatory.
-Many of these fish are born without gender.
+We learned that many of these fish are born without gender.
 Later the big ones become female and the small ones male.
-And if they want they still can change gender after that.
+And in case they want they can change their gender later.

 Semi Submersible Submarine

 There were two semi submersible (half-way below the water) submarines.
-They left every 30 min so everybody who wanted had a chance to take a tour or even two on them.
+They left every 30 min so everybody who wanted had a chance to take a tour or two on them.

-There are 400 types of corals.
+There are 400 different types of corals.
 The most typical corals are the brain coral, the staghorn coral, mushroom coral and plate coral.

 Lifeguards on Duty